franxi2953/Thesis-LaTEX/README.md

 # Note from Fran
 This is the template I used to build my MSc Thesis at Tsinghua University.

-It is based in the Tsinghua ThuThesis template, so the rest of this REAMDME.md describes the instructions to use it for building the final PDF.
+It is branched from the official Tsinghua ThuThesis template, so the rest of this REAMDME.md describes the instructions to use it for building the final PDF.

 # ThuThesis